We Teach Best What We Most Need to Learn

 Isn’t this true?
 So often the advice we give to others is the exact advice we need ourselves.
 It’s ironic that we sometimes don’t recognize this in the moment (or at all) and also sad that we don’t give ourselves permission to listen to our own good advice.
 Too often, we hold ourselves to some ridiculous standard of “perfection” (which no one ever attains) or we’re too self-conscious to admit we struggle with some of the very same things we advise others to do.

 However, what if we did listen to ourselves and could realize that the things we passionately want to teach other people (whether or not we think of ourselves as a “teacher”) are the things we, ourselves, truly want to learn and embody.
 This takes a vigilant level of self awareness and honesty that many of us, myself included, don’t always want to practice.
-When we do, not only can we grow personally, we can also enhance and deepen our relationships with others and our ability to impact them in a positive way.
+When we do, not only can we grow personally, we can also enhance and d

 Here are a few things we can do to learn from ourselves and use our own advice in a positive, not self-righteous, way:

 1) Be Honest – As the saying goes, “the truth shall set you free.”
 The more willing we are to tell the truth about how we feel, what we want, and what we see – the less likely we are to be arrogant, self-righteous, judgmental, or defensive with others.
 This means we’re willing to admit our own hypocrisy to ourselves and others, with compassion.

 2) Have Compassion – Remember that everyone, including you, is doing the best they can in each and every moment.
 Having compassion is one of the many things in life that is simple, but not easy.
 The place for us to start is with ourselves.
 When we can forgive ourselves and get off our own back, we then have the ability to that with others as well.